 Lefatshe le ke ke la o hloya (monnamoholo) since you are part of it), but it does hate Me (new Man filled with the Holy Spirit) because I denounce it and testify that its deeds are evil (Johanne 7:7)

 Hoja ke sa tla, ka bua le bona, ba ne ba se na sebe: empa jwale, ha ba na boitshwarelo bakeng sa sebe sa bona.
-He that hates me hates My Father also.
+Ya ntlhoileng o hloile le Ntate.
 Hojane ke se ke ka etsa hara bona mesebetsi eo ho seng motho e mong ya e entseng, ba ne ba se na sebe: but now have they both seen and hated both me and my Father.
 (Johanne 15:22-24)

-The confrontation with the Word, Who represents the righteousness and holiness of God, revealed the sin in people.
-The Word convicted the people of sin.
+The confrontation with the living Word, Who represents the righteousness and holiness of God, revealed the sin in people.
+The living Word convicted the people of sin.

 The conviction of sin in the dispensation of the Holy Spirit

 Mokhahlelong oa boraro, we see the birth of the new creations and the relationship with the Holy Spirit.
-What the devil had destroyed in the Serapa sa Edene was restored by Jesus Christ.
+What the devil destroyed in the Serapa sa Edene was restored by Jesus Christ and His blood.
 Jesus established the Law and dealt with the sin problem of man.

 Through His death and resurrection from the dead and by the coming of the Holy Spirit, the Lintho tse ncha ba hlahile.

-Moya o Halalelang, Who bears witness of Jesus Christ; Lentswe, and Who represents the Kingdom of God, and the law of righteousness and life, live inside the new creation.
-Just like God had prophesied:
+The Holy Spirit Who bears witness of Jesus Christ; Lentswe, and represents the Kingdom of God, and the law of righteousness and life, lives inside the new creation.
+Just like God prophesied:

-The old nature of the devil, which is present in the flesh doesn’t exist anymore but is crucified in Christ.
+The old evil nature of the devil that is present in the flesh doesn’t exist anymore.
+The flesh is crucified in Christ.
 Jwale, God’s holy nature lives inside of the new creation.

-When the new creation walks after the Spirit, he shall submit himself to the Word and the Holy Spirit and shall obey the will of God.
-Therefore the new creation shall tiisa molao (Baroma 3:31)
+When the new creation walks after the Spirit, he shall submit himself to the Word and the Holy Spirit and the will of the Father and do the will of God.
+Therefore the new creation shall tiisa molao (Baroma 3:31).

 The conviction of sin by the Holy Spirit

-Jesus bore witness of the Holy Spirit and said that the Holy Spirit reproves (convicts, confutes, admonishes, exposes, rebukes) the world of sin, and of righteousness and of judgment (Johanne 16:8-10)
+Jesus bore witness of the Holy Spirit and said that the Holy Spirit reproves (convicts, confutes, admonishes, exposes, rebukes) the world of sin, le ea ho loka, le la kahlolo (Johanne 16:8-10)

 The Holy Spirit represents the will of God and convicts the sins of man.
-Just like Jesus convicted the sins of man and called man to repentance and put away sin.
+Just like Jesus convicted the sins of the people and called the people to repentance and to put away sin.
 And just like God convicted the sins of man, by the law and called His people to pako and to put away sin.

-Modimo, Jesu, and the Holy Spirit are One, and therefore They have the same nature and the same will.
+Modimo, Jesu, and the Holy Spirit are One.
+Ka hona, They have the same nature and the same will.
 They shall never contradict Each Other!

 The Holy Spirit is the Spirit of truth and exposes all the lies of the devil.
 Therefore everything that happens in darkness, He will bring into the light.

-He confronts people with their sinful state and reveals to them their evil works from God’s point of view instead of man’s point of view.
+He confronts people with their sinful state.
+He reveals to them their evil works from God’s point of view instead of man’s point of view.

 That’s why we need the Holy Spirit.
-He alone will convict the person of sin and show him his defiled sinful nature.
+He alone will convict the person of sin and shows him his defiled sinful nature.

-The conviction of sin brings man to repentance
+The goodness of God and conviction of sin bring man to repentance

 Molimo ha a batle hore mang kapa mang a timele.
 Ke ka lebaka lena, because of His goodness, He gave His law, Mora oa hae, le Moea oa hae o Halalelang.
 So that the sins of the world, which are concealed in darkness and are hidden for the natural eyes of the old man, will be exposed and man has the opportunity to repent, remove his sins, pholosoa, and become a new creation in Jesus Christ.